jacopotagliabue/recs-at-resonable-scale/README.md

 * cd into the `src` folder;
 * run the flow with `METAFLOW_PROFILE=metaflow AWS_PROFILE=tooso AWS_DEFAULT_REGION=us-west-2 python my_merlin_flow.py --package-suffixes ".py" run --max-workers 4`, where `METAFLOW_PROFILE` is needed to select a specific Metaflow config (you can omit it, if you're using the default), `AWS_PROFILE` is needed to select a specific AWS config that runs the flow and it's related AWS infrastructure (you can omit it, if you're using the default), and `AWS_DEFAULT_REGION` is needed to specify the target AWS region (you can omit it, if you've it already specified in your local AWS PROFILE and you do not wish to change it).

-_TBC_

 ### Results

-If you run the flow with the recommended setup, you will end up with:
+If you run the flow with the full setup, you will end up with:

 * versioned datasets and model artifacts, accessible through the standard [Metaflow client API](https://docs.metaflow.org/metaflow/client);
 * a Comet dashboard for experiment tracking of the deep learning model, displaying training stats;
-* finally, a DL-based recommender system serving batched predictions in real-time using AWS Lambda for inference.
+* finally, a DL-based recommender system serving batched predictions in real-time using AWS Lambda and DynamoDB.

 ### TODOs

+* make sure dependencies are easy to adjust depending on setup - e.g. dask_cudf vs pandas, Metaflow with local store vs remote
 * more use cases
 * better testing